Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: Self Service API ignores empty/missing properties (e.g. no address)
 * FEATURE: Search is now also available for the REST API (#1889)
 * FEATURE: Deployment Status is now available (#2187)
+* FEATURE: UTF-8 characters and slashes are no longer escaped (#2243)

 ### Self Service API
 * FIX: error handling has been fixed (#1728)